borti4938/n64rgb_pcb/README.md

 The documentation provides assembly sheets ([top](./doc/n64rgb2.1_assembly_sheet_top.pdf) and [bottom](./doc/1_assembly_sheet_bot.pdf), which you can print out.
 Together with the [BOM](./doc/BOM_n64rgbv2.1.xlsx) it is just a matter of time and effort to assembly everything.
 Alternatively you can also use the [interactive BOM](./doc/ibom.html).

+Please note that the assembly (and component sourcing) depends on which kind of CPLD family you use.
+Supported are Max II and Max V CLPDs.
+- If you use a Max II CPLD, you have to use FB3 and leave U4, C41 and C42 unpopulated.
+- If you use a Max V CPLD, you have to use U4, C41 and C42 and leave FB3 unpopulated.

 If you populate J3, which is the JTAG connector, please short the pins such that they are flush at the bottom side.
 This reduces the risk to short on of these pins with the heat sink (where the PCB will be mounted).